jupyter/enhancement-proposals/145-transport-encryption/transport-encryption.md

 - The `heartbeat` client instead generates a fresh ephemeral keypair per socket and only needs the server's public key (`curve_serverkey`); it never receives the secret key.
 The heartbeat runs in its own ZMQ context and thread (so the GIL cannot stall it), and the curve options are therefore applied when its socket is created inside that thread.

 This "simplest version" (a single keypair used by both ends) choice from the variants considered in the pre-proposal is intentional.
-The connection file already carries the keypair, so reusing it avoids introducing a second key-distribution mechanism. `curve_serverkey` is what actually authenticates the connection; the rest configures encryption.
+The connection file already carries the keypair, so reusing it avoids introducing a second key-distribution mechanism. `curve_serverkey` authenticates the connection; the rest configures encryption.

 ### The `transport_encryption` policy